DNAProject/DNA/README.md

 35.189.166.234:  40336
 ```

 `Notice: The nodes above are intended to be used for public testing only.
 The data saved on the testing chain maybe be reset at any time.
-Keep in mind to back up the data by yourself to avoid data lose.
+Keep in mind to back up the data by yourself to avoid data loss.

 # Contributing